AntonPotapchuk/junction2019_erricson/README.md

 2. [Imitation Learning](http://ciml.info/dl/v0_99/ciml-v0_99-ch18.pdf) and [DAgger](https://www.cs.cmu.edu/~sross1/publications/Ross-AIStats11-NoRegret.pdf) (A Deep Learning model trained to imitate the baseline)
 3. A [DQN](https://en.wikipedia.org/wiki/Q-learning#Variants) [Reinforcement Learning](https://en.wikipedia.org/wiki/Reinforcement_learning) model for decentralized execution inspired by [Atari DQN](https://github.com/keras-rl/keras-rl/blob/master/examples/dqn_atari.py)

 The main effort in 1 and 2 is to make learning in step 3 easier, and faster.
-The imitation learning and DAgger has shown number of success in both practice and acedemia in recent years.
+The imitation learning and DAgger has shown number of successes in both practice and acedemia in recent years.
+First we create pairs of observations and actions based on the A* algorithm and construct a dataset for supevised learning using these pairs.
+Then we train a neural network model on these samples.
+This should give us a performance at least better than random actions.
+Then this model is used to train a reinforcement learning agent.

+### Key Features

+Our solution is:
+- adaptable with different maps with different sizes and dynamics
+- learned in decentralized fashion
+- suitable for decentralized execution yet with possibility for multi-agent cooperation

+### Deployment
+Each car is controlled by an instance of the model trained in step 3 which would act as the brain for that agent.

+# Structure of the Repo

+- `alg_astar.py` (A* algorithm for the baseline
+- `env.py` (a reinforcement learning environment developed for the challenge)
+- `dqn_fastcity.py` (The final DQN agent)
+- `notebooks/` (experiments conducted in Jupter-Notebooks specifically for imitation learning, etc.)
+- `visualization/` (a web-based visualizer provided by the challenge host)
+- `logs/` (tensorboard log directory, created by script)
+- `checkpoints/` (saved model weights, created by script)
+- `cache/` (some cached data such as the
+- `images/` (to store some repo related images)

+## Future works

+- Improve the baseline
+- Improve the assignment algorithm
+- Work further on the RL agent